Rex Orange County: Personal life

 In 2015, O'Connor began dating fellow British singer-songwriter Thea Morgan-Murrell (known professionally as Thea), having met while attending the BRIT School together.
 He sang about her in several of his songs, and they collaborated on the tracks "Sycamore Girl" and "Never Had the Balls".
 On 24 November 2020, he confirmed on Twitter that they were separated, tweeting "i am not in a relationship".

 On 10 October 2022, O'Connor appeared in Southwark Crown Court and was charged with six counts of sexual assault of the same woman, alleged to have taken place in June 2021.
 He pleaded not guilty to all counts and was bailed, with a trial provisionally scheduled for 3 January 2023.
 A representative for O'Connor released a statement on his behalf which read: "Alex is shocked by the allegations, which he denies, and looks forward to clearing his name in court.
 He is unable to make any further comment because of the ongoing proceedings".
 On 22 December 2022, O'Connor released a statement saying all charges against him were dropped and the case was to be dismissed following an investigation by the Crown Prosecution Service.
-CCTV footage and a police interview with the complainant's partner – who was with her on the night in question – did not match her account, meaning the case did not meet the CPS's legal test for a prosecution.
+O'Connor claimed in his statement that CCTV footage and a police interview with the complainant's partner – who was with her on the night in question – did not match her account, meaning the case did not meet the CPS's legal test for a prosecution.